carlypiper/KYC/README.md

 - **Your Anthropic API key lives only on the backend server** — it is never sent to or visible in the browser
 - **Never commit `.env` files** — the `.gitignore` prevents this, but double-check before pushing
 - **In production**, set `FRONTEND_URL` in the backend to your exact frontend domain to restrict CORS
-- The `.env.example` files show the structure but contain no real secrets — they are safe to commit

 ---